About the Fellowship:

 Applicants who have successfully completed a residency in any field of medicine and are either board-certified or board-eligible are welcome to apply.
 Applicants should be eligible for a permanent Illinois medical license.
 H1B visa sponsorship is not currently offered.

-Stipends are commensurate with level of training.
-The UIC Graduate Medical Education Office (http://www.uic.edu/com/gme/) posts specific information regarding stipends and benefits.
+Please visit the UIC Graduate Medical Education Office for information on stipends and benefits, including the GME Policy Manual.